astooke/gtimer/docs/source/index.rst

     t_elapsed = t1 - t0
     print "Elapsed time: ", t_elapsed

-That was easy, and the timing information was useful, so the program grows and so does the interest in timing detail:
+It was easy, and the timing information was useful, so the program grows and so does the interest in timing detail:

 .. code-block:: python